anypossiblew/tiven.wang/_posts/articles/cloud/cloudfoundry/2017-02-24-try-cf-3-cloud-foundry-components-uaa.md

   minidle: 1
 ```

-> The **maxactive** should less than the concurrent connections in the plan of database service.
+> The **maxactive** should less than the concurrent connections in the plan of your database service.

 Then push the application to CloudFoundry platform: